 How Is Zollinger-Ellison Syndrome Diagnosed?

-Your doctor may examine you for ulcers by performing an endoscopy.
+Your doctor may examine you for gastrinomas by performing an endoscopy.
 This procedure is done with a flexible, lighted tube (an endoscope) that looks at your esophagus, stomach and duodenum.
 This is often done with endoscopic ultrasound to see the tumor.

 Despite these tests, gastrinomas can be difficult to find.